Azure/azure-sdk-for-js/sdk/monitor/monitor-ingestion/TROUBLESHOOTING.md

 #### Logging using setLogLevel

-Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`:
+Alternatively, logging can be enabled at runtime by calling the Azure Logger library's `setLogLevel` function:

 ```ts
 import { setLogLevel } from "@azure/logger";